appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/appium-server.md

 [**Appium Server**](https://appium.io/docs/en/latest/) is an open-source project and ecosystem of related software designed to facilitate the UI automation of many app platforms.

-With Appcircle's Appium Server component, you can easily integrate the **Appium CLI** into your pipeline by installing it.
+You can easily integrate the **Appium CLI** into your pipeline using Appcircle's Appium Server component by installing it.

 ### Prerequisites

 :::info

-There are no specific components required for this step to function.
-You can place it within the pipeline according to your own workflow.
+This step does not require any specific components to function.
+You can place it anywhere within your pipeline according to your workflow needs.

 :::